 |Module Name: Love, Death, and Desire in the Golden Age

 |Module Coordinator: Dr Rich Rabone

 |Module Credits: 15

-These essential questions offer a way into some of the most vibrant and dynamic literature of Golden-Age Spain, where love and desire were central themes, but were often seen as illicit or impossible.
-We begin by exploring how Hispanic writers reacted to Italian trends, as the Petrarchan model of a despairing lover rejected by his beloved provoked a brilliantly inventive response in Spain, from enthusiastic imitation to subversion and parody.
-We will explore the female perspective on this model offered by the short stories of María de Zayas, and see how mystical writers redeploy the language of human desire to describe their relationship with the divine.
-In drama, the problem of forbidden love formed the basis for plays of vastly different kinds, from Lope de Vega’s fast-paced comedy El perro del hortelano to his brilliant tragic masterpiece El castigo sin venganza.
-It also underpinned some of the most popular stories from mythology, and we will close by examining the balance of tragedy, artistry, and humour in three outstanding versions of mythological tales, including Góngora’s brutal burlesque of Hero and Leander, and his magnificent Fábula de Polifemo y Galatea.
+These questions offer a way into some of the most vibrant and dynamic literature of Golden-Age Spain, where love and desire were central themes, but were often seen as illicit or impossible.
+We begin by exploring how Hispanic writers responded to contemporary philosophies of love, especially the Petrarchan model of a despairing lover rejected by his beloved.
+This theme provoked a brilliantly inventive response in Spain, from enthusiastic imitation to subversion and parody.
+We will see how female writers such as María de Zayas and Sor Juana Inés de la Cruz adapt or attack these male-dominated conventions, and explore how religious writers use the language of human love to describe their relationship with God.
+The second half of the course examines the specific problem of impossible love, in texts where an ill-fated love match produces dramatically different outcomes: implausible marriages, violent murder, and monstrous jealousy.
+By analyzing Lope de Vega’s fast-paced comedy ‘El perro del hortelano’, his tragic masterpiece ‘El castigo sin venganza’, and the controversial mythological tales of Luis de Góngora, we will ask what drives these different approaches to impossible love – from critiques of society and literary convention to unexpected humour and wit.

 1100 word commentary (20%)